-Ticks transmit pathogens like bacteria, viruses, parasites and mycoplasma
+Insects transmit pathogens like bacteria, viruses, and parasites

 Please review this info before you order.

 TICK & VECTOR-BORNE INFECTIOUS DISEASES - PATHOGEN ALERT

 Bookmark our site for frequent updates on every page.

 Blood sucking insect vectors like Ticks, fleas, lice, mosquitoes, flies, and True Bugs as well as microscopic mites transmit pathogenic diseases and worms.
 Biting insects like spiders, horse and deer flies transmit diesase.
 Ticks can transmit over 100 different diseases. http://norvect.no/vector-borne-diseases/

 We carry antimicrobials for each of the pathogen categories.
 Our protocols use broad spectrum antimicrobials to address a variety of pathogens, instead of just targeting bacteria (Lyme).